Aratula: Amenities

 St Stephens the Martyr Anglican Church is at 25 Elizabeth Street.

 Attractions

 Local attractions include nearby Moogerah Peaks National Park, Main Range National Park, Lake Moogerah and ballooning.

 Aratula is a common rest-stop for travellers coming eastward across the Great Dividing Range.
 There is a caravan park and a hotel just off the highway.
+As at January 2026, a McDonald’s restaurant is currently under construction between the hotel and the BP service station.